infinitelambda/diqu/docs/nav/dev/contributing.md

 ### `pytest`

-Finally, you can also run a specific test or group of tests using [`pytest`](https://docs.pytest.org/en/latest/) directly.
-With a virtualenv active and dev dependencies installed you can do things like:
+Finally, you can also run a specific test or group of tests using [`pytest`](https://docs.pytest.org/en/latest/).
+With a virtualenv active and dev dependencies installed, you can do the following:

 ```bash
 poe test
 ```

-Run test with coverage report:
+Run tests with coverage report:

 ```bash
 poe test-cov